Roy Budd: Later career

 Budd's film work in the eighties included the scores for Mama Dracula (1980), Field of Honor (1986), and Picha's adult cartoons The Missing Link (1980) and The Big Bang (1987).
 Returning to his first love, he played jazz shows at Duke's Bar in Marylebone, London, partnering with harmonica player, Larry Adler.
 He also arranged for and accompanied Bob Hope, Tony Bennett, and Charles Aznavour.

 Budd recorded two albums of film music with the London Symphony Orchestra.
 The first contained "Star Wars Trilogy", "Superman", "E.T.", "Raiders of the Lost Ark", "Star Trek: The Full Suite", "Alien", "Dr. Who", "Sinbad and the Eye of the Tiger".
 This was recorded at the end of May and beginning of June 1984 at the CTS Studio in Wembley.
 In 1985, the London Symphony Orchestra made a recording of the music from The Wild Geese, again at CTS Studio.
 Budd's other solo albums include Live at Newport, Everything is Coming Up Roses, and Have a Jazzy Christmas.

-Budd's last work was a symphonic score for the 1925 silent film The Phantom of the Opera.
+Budd continued to compose into the late 1980s and early 1990s.
+His Tricolour Overture was written in 1988.
+The score was lost but has been reconstructed by Adam Langston and recorded.
+His last work was a symphonic score for the 1925 silent film The Phantom of the Opera, recorded by the RTL Symphony Orchestra in Luxembourg in 1993.

 Personal life

 In 1972, as his career was peaking, Budd married the actress and singer Caterina Valente, but they divorced seven years later.
-They had a son named Alexander.
 He remarried in the 1980s to Sylvia and they remained together until his death.

 Roy Budd died of a brain haemorrhage at the age of 46 on 7 August 1993.